Car problems Peugeot

 Car problems Peugeot 306: old classic with charm

 With proper maintenance, the engines last a long time, but cooling systems can leak and gaskets become brittle.
 Diesel versions are economical and reliable, provided they are well maintained.
-Watch for smoke on start-up and check whether the engine runs smoothly.
+Watch for smoke on start-up and check that the engine runs smoothly.

 Read more: Peugeot 306